 Editorial credit: CREATISTA / Shutterstock.com

 With Halloween coming up, I’ve been spending so much time thinking about costumes that it probably borders on the irresponsible.
 This year, I’m going to require fairly extensive face paint, and I’ve been doing a lot of research about how to apply it properly.
 Different layers, colors, and types of paint require different tools and timing to get it right.
 I did a practice run without any directions and found sections of my face paint flaking off while other areas remained perfectly intact.
 While I’m not likely to have any short circuits occur due to terrible face paint, I’ve found the situation for solder masks is similar, and they now come in multiple colors!
-Selecting the type and thickness of solder mask is just as important to a successful product as it is to good face paint, and mistakes are a lot more expensive than other types of circuit board parts.
+Selecting the type and thickness of solder mask is just as important to a successful product as it is to good face paint, and mistakes are a lot more expensive than other types of board .

 What is solder mask?